 What are nutraceuticals?

-One important strategy for interrupting the progression of OA is to choose a nutritional profile that has been evaluated in clinical trials to help cats with OA.
-A joint-support diet is rich in the omega-3 fatty acid EPA (eicosapentaenoic acid), which helps control joint inflammation and blocks the enzymes that break down cartilage.
+One important strategy for interrupting the progression of OA is to choose a diet that has been evaluated in clinical trials to help cats with OA.
+A joint support diet is rich in the omega-3 fatty acid eicosapentaenoic acid (EPA), which helps control joint inflammation and blocks the enzymes that break down cartilage.

 Research shows that high levels of EPA help to stop cartilage from degenerating.
 EPA can also be delivered as a supplement, either in liquid or capsule form.
-There are several reputable manufacturers of omega-3 fatty acids for pets (e.g., Hills® Prescription Diet j/d® and Royal Canin® Mobility Support).
-Findings from human studies suggest that omega-3 fatty acids may provide additional benefits beyond joint support; however, more research needs to be performed to determine if the same benefits may apply to cats.
+There are several reputable manufacturers of diets rich in omega-3 fatty acids for pets (e.g., Hills® Prescription Diet j/d® and Royal Canin® Mobility Support).
+Findings from human studies suggest that omega-3 fatty acids may provide additional benefits beyond joint support; however, more research needs to be performed to determine if the same benefits apply to cats.

-Despite the explosion of interest and research in the role of nutrition and nutraceuticals in pets, our understanding of these complex factors and relationships is still in its infancy.
-The preliminary science of nutraceutical use in cats with OA is very exciting, but we need to be careful to “follow the data” as much as possible.
+Despite the interest and research in the role of nutrition and nutraceuticals in pets, a full understanding of these complex factors and relationships is still in its infancy.
+The preliminary science of nutraceutical use in cats with OA is very exciting, but care needs to be taken to follow the data as much as possible.

-© Copyright 2012 LifeLearn Inc. Used and/or modified with permission under license.
+© Copyright 2022 LifeLearn Inc. Used and/or modified with permission under license.